pronique/CakePHP-TreeAwareScaffold/readme.md

 # TreeAwareScaffold Plugin for CakePHP 2 #

 This CakePHP plugin overrides the builtin scaffolding in CakePHP.
-The plugin hides the lft,rght fields in all scaffold views for Models that have the TreeBehavior enabled.
-It also generates ordered/indented dropdowns on forms when a model has a belongsTo association with a Tree enabled model.
+The plugin hides the lft,rght fields in all scaffold views for TreeBehavior Models.
+It also generates ordered/indented dropdowns on forms when the belongsTo model implements TreeBehavior.

-The TreeAwareScaffold plugin was created as part of a [CakePHP tutorial found here](http://www.pronique.com/blog/how-to-create-your-own-scaffolding-plugin-for-cakephp2).
+The TreeAwareScaffold plugin was created as part of a [CakePHP tutorial found here](http://www.pronique.com/blog/how-to-create-your-own-scaffolding-plugin-for-cakephp2) to demonstrate how to replace the builtin CakePHP Scaffolding.

 ## Installation ##